genomicsclass/book/pages/normalization.md

 ![plot of chunk unnamed-chunk-23](figure/normalization-unnamed-chunk-23.png)

-But here are two samples experimentally desinged to be different:
+But here are two samples experimentally designed to be different:

-##subset quantile

 ```r
 library(mycAffyData)